 Marc Scott Taylor was originally hired as a technical advisor but became a semi-regular cast member because he could operate electron microscopes and other complex instruments.
 It was more cost effective to give him a recurring bit-part than to train the actors to operate the equipment convincingly.
 His role was greatly expanded in an episode in which "Sam" had been poisoned and "Mark" helped Dr. Quincy save his life.
 He eventually provided a couple of scripts for the show and by season seven had become a co-producer.

 It originally debuted during the final season of The NBC Sunday Mystery Movie.
 When the show did well in the ratings NBC decided to upgrade it to a weekly series, especially since it looked like The Sunday Mystery Movie would be canceled.
-It's place in the rotation was assumed by the new show Lanigan's Rabbi (1976), which was canceled with the others at the end of the 1976-77 season.
-Quincy and Columbo (1971) were the only elements of that series to be spun off on its own.
+Its place in the rotation was assumed by the new show Lanigan's Rabbi (1976), which was canceled with the others at the end of the 1976-77 season.
+Quincy and Columbo (1971) were the only elements of that series to be spun off on their own.